mbakhtiariz/Project-ai/README.md

 #----------------------- Results and models -----------------------

-all the models will be save in trained_models folder in a folder with a name corresponding to their loss type and experiment number all results will be saved in the same directory in the final_results folder
+all the models will be save in trained_models folder in a folder with a name corresponding to their loss type and experiment number.

+all results will be saved in the same directory in the final_results folder.